vinceskahan/v5wiki/installer-options.md

 + easy, but with caveats: `sudo python3 setup.py install`
 + everything in a single directory
 + easy to maintain multiple concurrent versions
-+ easy layout for development
++ easy layout for development - everything is in a single directory hierarchy
++ easy editing for development - no sudo required to modify config, skins, or database

 Cons